wrijugh/cka-setup-guide/README.md

 Login to the Client VM using Public IP then connect to the other three Virtual Machines.

-Install & Configure [as uuperuser]
+Install & Configure [as super user]

 - IP tables
 - Docker